aldendaniels/browserify-bundle-splitting/README.md

 Ths demonstrates an approach to splitting out `node_modules` into a separate `vendor` bundle.
 This approach is quite generic and could be used to split up browserify bundles in other ways as well.
 Please note that this is sample code - not a library.
 If you encounter problems using this pattern in production, please open an issue.

+The bundle splitting logic is contained in `builder.js`.

 Huge thanks to [@jjm](https://github.com/jmm) for his help designing this solution as well as for the [pathmodify](https://github.com/jmm/pathmodify) plugin this depends on.

 ###Usage